Corona Lodge

 Corona Lodge was constructed as a Masonic Society Lodge in 1902.
 It is situated on stand 62 (1494) on O’Reilly Road in the Berea district of Johannesburg.
 Corona Lodge is one of the few remaining original buildings in this part of the city.
 The architect of the original building was J A Cope Christie.

 History

 The foundation stone of the building was laid by W Bro.
 S. Sykes W.M. on 1 November 1902.

 The Corona Lodge fell out of use around 1920.
 When Coronoa Lodge was taken over by the Palestine Society in about 1935 it became the meeting place for the Jewish Society and the Jewish community from Palestine who settled in Berea.
-As this community dispersed the building was used no longer as a place of religion.